davee-401-advanced-javascript/notes/README.md

 #### How to use this Application

-- type node index.js followed by commands.
+- In terminal: type node index.js followed by commands.
-- valid commands are: --add -a --delete -d --list -l followed by description using quotation marks.
+- Valid commands are: --add -a --delete -d --list -l followed by description using quotation marks.
 - Example:
   - `node index.js --add "pickup milk" --category "grocery"`
   - `node index.js -a "drop billy at soccer practice" --category "kids"`